-LG’s 2020 TV lineup is here … well, almost.
-The company announced earlier this month that it will start releasing its roster of 14 new models in both South Korea and the United States.
-Europe and other regions will soon follow, according to a press release.
+LG’s 2020 TV lineup is here, as well as a slew of new technologies … well, almost.
+The company announced earlier this month that it will start releasing its roster of new models in both South Korea and the United States.
+Europe and other regions will soon follow, LG said.

 The company also said the 2020 line of TVs will feature the latest HDMI specifications, and its 8K models will be able to play native 8K content from both HDMI and USB digital inputs.

 - 55-inch arriving in April for $2,500

 The GX Series is LG’s answer to Samsung’s The Frame — with a unique twist.
 The GX Series is designed to mount flush to a wall just like a piece of art, and it utilizes OLED panel technology that doesn’t require a backlight to make that happen.
 With that tech, the 65-inch model is less than an inch thick (0.79 inches, to be more precise) and there’s no need for an additional control box.

 ZX Real 8K Series